matthewdeanmartin/bug_trail_core/bug_trail_core.flat.md

 SqliteTypes = Union[None, int, float, str, bytes, datetime.date, datetime.datetime]

-def serialize_to_sqlite_supported(value: Optional[Any]) -> SqliteTypes:
+def serialize_to_sqlite_supported(value: Any | None) -> SqliteTypes:
     """
-    sqlite supports None, int, float, str, bytes by default, and also knows how to adapt datetime.date and datetime.datetime everything else is str(value)
+    Sqlite supports None, int, float, str, bytes by default, and also knows how to adapt datetime.date and datetime.datetime everything else is str(value)
     >>> serialize_to_sqlite_supported(1)
     1